 When enabled, Sentry Mode is idle, ready to sound the alarm and save a recording of the security event if triggered.
-See Viewing Video Recordings on page 127 for information on viewing footage.
+The clip length of the recording can be customized (touch Safety > Sentry Mode > Sentry Mode Clip Length).
+See Viewing Video Recordings on page 142 for information on viewing footage.